QaiserDS/InsuranceFraudDetection/README.md

  Insertion of file in the table: All the files in the "Good_Data_Folder" are inserted in the above-created table.
 If any file has invalid data type in any of the columns, the file is not loaded in the table and is moved to "Bad_Data_Folder".

-Model Training
+ **Model Training:**

   Data Export from Db: The data in a stored database is exported as a CSV file to be used for model training.

  Data Preprocessing:
     Check for null values in the columns.
 If present, impute the null values using the KNN imputer.